objektwerks/spark4/README.md

 Note
 ----
 >The **WordCountApp** yields this error: ```java.lang.UnsupportedOperationException: getSubject is not supported```
 >Spark requires JDK 17.
 I'm on JDK 24, which has permanently disabled the **Security Manager**.
-Classic. :)
+Classic, Databricks. :)

 Build
 -----